Connecting Entrepreneurial Communities Conference

 Welcome to CEC 2025—Ben Dutton, Extension Educator, Rural Prosperity Nebraska

-Brief Address—Bryan Slone, President of Nebraska Chamber of Commerce
+Brief Address—Bryan Slone, President, Nebraska Chamber of Commerce

 Keynote Presentation—Lisa Citta, Axes & Aces